Kernel (operating system): Memory management

 The kernel has full access to the system's memory and must allow processes to safely access this memory as they require it.
 Often the first step in doing this is virtual addressing, usually achieved by paging and/or segmentation.
 Virtual addressing allows the kernel to make a given physical address appear to be another address, the virtual address.
 Virtual address spaces may be different for different processes; the memory that one process accesses at a particular (virtual) address may be different memory from what another process accesses at the same address.
 This allows every program to behave as if it is the only one (apart from the kernel) running and thus prevents applications from crashing each other.

-On many systems, a program's virtual address may refer to data which is not currently in memory.
+On many systems, a program's virtual address may refer to data that is not currently in memory.
 The layer of indirection provided by virtual addressing allows the operating system to use other data stores, like a hard drive, to store what would otherwise have to remain in main memory (RAM).
 As a result, operating systems can allow programs to use more memory than the system has physically available.
-When a program needs data which is not currently in RAM, the CPU signals to the kernel that this has happened, and the kernel responds by writing the contents of an inactive memory block to disk (if necessary) and replacing it with the data requested by the program.
+When a program needs data that is not currently in RAM, the CPU signals to the kernel that this has happened, and the kernel responds by writing the contents of an inactive memory block to disk (if necessary) and replacing it with the data requested by the program.
 The program can then be resumed from the point where it was stopped.
 This scheme is generally known as demand paging.

 Virtual addressing also allows creation of virtual partitions of memory in two disjoint areas, one being reserved for the kernel (kernel space) and the other for the applications (user space).
 The applications are not permitted by the processor to address kernel memory, thus preventing an application from damaging the running kernel.
 This fundamental partition of memory space has contributed much to the current designs of actual general-purpose kernels and is almost universal in such systems, although some research kernels (e.g., Singularity) take other approaches.

 Device management

 To perform useful functions, processes need access to the peripherals connected to the computer, which are controlled by the kernel through device drivers.
 A device driver is a computer program encapsulating, monitoring and controlling a hardware device (via its hardware/software interface (HSI)) on behalf of the OS.
 It provides the operating system with an API, procedures and information about how to control and communicate with a certain piece of hardware.
 Device drivers are an important and vital dependency for all OS and their applications.
 The design goal of a driver is abstraction; the function of the driver is to translate the OS-mandated abstract function calls (programming calls) into device-specific calls.
 In theory, a device should work correctly with a suitable driver.
-Device drivers are used for e.g. video cards, sound cards, printers, scanners, modems, and Network cards.
+Device drivers are used for e.g. host adapters, video cards, sound cards, printers, scanners, modems, and network interface controllers.

 At the hardware level, common abstractions of device drivers include: